Continuum-electron interferometry for enhancement of photoelectron circular dichroism and measurement of bound, free, and mixed contributions to chiral response

 Starting with the usual RABBITT scheme depicted in Fig.~\ref{fig:figure01}(a), we first investigate the influence of the IR field on PECD.
-To this end, we optimize the IR pulse parameters (amplitude, duration, delay and CEP phase) for different polarization configurations of the XUV and IR pulses, with fixed IR frequency ($\omega_{\text{IR}}=\omega_{0}$) and fixed XUV parameters ($10^{11}\text{W}/\text{cm}^{2}$, $10\,$fs FWHM).
-The XUV field is defined by a synchronous $(\tau_k\!=\!\tau_{k+1})$ frequency comb of odd harmonics with flat spectral phase ($\tau_{k}\!=\!0$).
-Taking the fundamental $\omega_0$ to be $1.5\,$eV, XUV inner-shell and IR multiphoton contributions to the harmonic peaks and sidebands of interest, shown in Fig.~\ref{fig:figure01}(a), are avoided, while placing the excitation far from resonance with vibrational excitations~\cite{DiemJCP76}.
-In the absence of the IR field, the XUV pulse induces a multi-peaked photoelectron spectrum shown in Fig.~\ref{fig:figure01}(b), with a maximum of PECD of 12\% at a photoelectron kinetic energy of 3 eV.
-Ionization in the presence of an IR pulse, optimized to maximize PECD at the sidebands, results in a stronger dichroic effect with a maximum PECD of $33\%$ at the sideband corresponding to a photoelectron kinetic energy of $10.5\,$eV, as shown in Fig.~\ref{fig:figure01}(c).
-Remarkably, PECD obtained with the optimized IR pulse vanishes at the harmonics peaks.
+To this end, we optimize the IR pulse parameters (amplitude, duration and delay) for different polarization configurations of the XUV and IR pulses, with fixed IR frequency ($\omega_{\text{IR}}=\omega_{0}$) and fixed XUV parameters ($10^{11}\text{W}/\text{cm}^{2}$, $10\,$fs FWHM).
+The XUV pulse is defined by a synchronous frequency comb of odd-order harmonics $\omega_{11}, \omega_{13}$ and $\omega_{15}$ as indicated in Fig.\ref{fig:figure01}(a) with flat spectral phase ($\tau_k\!=\!\tau_{k+1}\!=\!0$).
+By taking the fundamental $\omega_0=1.5\,$eV, XUV inner-shell and IR multiphoton contributions to the photoelectron spectra of interest are avoided, while simultaneously placing IR-excitation of vibrational modes far from resonance~\cite{DiemJCP76}.
+In the absence of the IR field, the XUV pulse induces the photoelectron spectrum shown in Fig.~\ref{fig:figure01}(b), with a maximum of PECD of 2\% at a photoelectron kinetic energy of 6 eV.
+XUV-ionization in the presence of an IR pulse with optimized intensity ($1.26\times 10^{12}\,\mathrm{W}/\mathrm{cm}^{2}$) and time-delay ($0.92$ fs), results in a stronger dichroic effect with a maximum PECD of $10\%$ at the sideband corresponding to a photoelectron kinetic energy of $10.5\,$eV, as shown in Fig.~\ref{fig:figure01}(c).
+Remarkably, the PECD obtained with the optimized IR pulse vanishes at the harmonics peaks.